Challenge baking - The fifth door

 1 or 2 eggs (the recipe calls for one, but my dough called unmistakably for two)

 2 1/2 tsp of cinnamon

 Add sugar, egg and spices and beat until sugar dissolved.

 Hit head (preferably your own) on the counter if you get crumbles like I did, then bravely add a second egg ... and beat the dough until smooth.

 Make sure to remember the spots on the wall and counter where little bits of the dough fly, so you can clean them off right away before you get dough on your shirt because you don't own an apron.

 Spread the dough very thinly on a buttered baking tray and bake for 20 minutes at 180° C (=356° F) in the middle of the oven.

 Take out of the oven and cut into diamond shapes or whatever is aesthetically pleasing to you.

 P.S.
 Romantic that I am I prefer baking in the half dark (possibly aided by the fact that the bulb in my ceiling lamp has been dead for a long time, but I like the small lights under the cupboards better anyway) which gives my dough a slightly romantic (as in dark) look as well.
 I hope you'll forgive me for that.
-P.P.S.
-Some of the steps are not exactly the same in the recipe as you probably already suspected.